 Continued success requires constant progress

-The top five countries in natural sciences, reading and mathematics in the 2015 PISA survey were Singapore, Japan, Estonia, Taiwan and Finland.
+The 2018 PISA survey again ranked Finnish 15-year-olds among top performers in reading literacy in OECD countries.
 This makes sense: technologically advanced countries that apply the latest findings in international research tend to do well in educational rankings.

 The narrative of Finns rising from rags to riches speaks to many countries – many African countries, for example, are still combatting poverty.
 Finland’s education system enjoys tremendous appreciation in many countries, especially in Asia, where children spend almost twice as much time at school as Finnish children to beat Finland in rankings.
 In fact, in many countries, teaching is still largely based on learning things by heart.
 In contrast, Finnish schools seek to activate and engage children.